 I have a friend, Amit Sharma, who I have known for 15 years now and now he joined my black magic spell and we both kept bags and camera ready the next time we had to rush.
 Days passed as Kabini was shut down due to the protests of locals which I thought was apt, that the crowd from Bangalore, were possibly going to spread the virus to villages if they continued to flock the area.

-Situation in Bangalore was tense and soon, the Chief Minister called for another 10 day LockDown in July.
+The situation in Bangalore was tense and soon, the Chief Minister called for another 10-day LockDown in July.
 It was again time to keep aside our zoom lenses and login to Zoom.
 I conducted another webinar during this time and patiently waited for Kabini to open up.

 I didn’t go back to Kabini until I had a group during the August 15 weekend that I was hosting and it was not great with big cats that particular trip, though we had extremely enjoyable and friendly guests.
 I came back again, this time forget the BP, not even a Leopard or a Tiger.
 I must admit, that’s very normal in Kabini.
 I was back from Kabini on Wednesday, the 19 August after two back to back tours which were fascinating in their own way, but we had no sign of BP since July 6.